planetar/matrixPics/README.md

 };

 You can copy/paste it in your Arduino source code or write it to flash and read it at runtime or whatever.
 The ESP8266 has flash space for hundreds of images.
+And with this script you can start filling it.

+## Dependencies
+- bash --version gives  GNU bash, Version 5.0.11(1)-release (x86_64-pc-linux-gnu) on my box, I would not expect it to behave much different on older bash versions but don't know.
+- ImageMagick 7.0.9-22
+- xxd V1.10 27oct98 by Juergen Weigert